dusanCemovic/footballTournaments/README.md

 | P13      | Courts within configured range                 | tests/Unit/ScheduleInvariantsTest.php::test_schedule_invariants_property_based                                              | Property             |

 See EDGECASES.md for details (title, rationale, expected behavior, and risk ratings) for each case.
++ I added another one (to be 13) because I changed them while I was working and those 12 and 13 are similar, but both should be mentioned, so i didn't delete